Software Development Teams Evaluation

 Proceedings of the International Conference on Advances in Infrastructure for Electronic Business, Science, and Education on the Internet (SSGRR)

 Schoenhoff, P.; Henry, Stuart; and Lloyd, Wesley James, "Software Development Teams Evaluation" (2001).
-Institute of Technology Publications.
+School of Engineering and Technology Publications.
 19.